The Midtown Architectural Walking Tour

 - An example of deconstructivism in a small New York City skyscraper

 - The Fuller Bldg. an Art Deco building with a modernistic entrance in 1928 and much more

-- You will also find out about: the destruction of a showroom designed by Frank Lloyd Wright,
+- Also you will find out about: the destruction of a showroom designed by Frank Lloyd Wright,and the "Manhattan Cannibal"

 #6 train to East 51 St. & Lexington Ave. or the E or F Train to Lexington Ave.
 (53 St.)